2021 Houston Virtual DiversityFIRST™ Certification Program

 Leon Fraser brings his versatile experience in the corporate, academic, and certification arenas to help organizations diagnose and resolve persistent team performance and interpersonal challenges.
 He was formerly Director of Corporate Strategy at Verizon and has taught Corporate Strategy at Rutgers University.
 He earned the Senior Professional in Human Resources (SPHR) certification and thereby understands the importance of having a company’s HR and diversity initiatives to be fully in concert with a company’s overall strategy.
 He has taught Managing Workforce Diversity at Rutgers University where he also received the Faculty Leader in Diversity Award.
 He is a Certified Diversity Professional by the National Diversity Council and teaches in the DiversityFIRST training program.
 He received the Most Engaged Leader Award from the Tri-State Diversity Council for delivery of diversity programs.
 He received the Mentor of the Year Award from National Black MBA Association New Jersey Chapter.
 He has extensive consulting experience through a boutique firm which specializes in helping clients to address management and strategy issues.
 Not only does he have solid practical experience in consulting, he is the originator of the Management Consulting course at Rutgers, with proven techniques and sage case studies.
 On an individual basis, he is an Associate Certified Executive Coach per the International Coach Federation and has taught Executive Leadership at the graduate level.
 In addition to Verizon, Leon has corporate experience in marketing and market research at Newsday and Aetna.
 He was also vice president of an international start-up and a legislative aide to two Congressional committees in Washington, DC.
 He earned a BA cum laude from Harvard University and MBA degree from the Wharton School of the University of Pennsylvania.

 Kelsea Haught is a strategic minded and operationally focused diversity leader, experienced in management and corporate growth.
 It is Kelsea’s goal to empower people and organizations to build cultures of inclusion, equity and purpose.
 She is deeply passionate about equity and belonging and is a dedicated human rights advocate.
 Kelsea currently serves as Director for the National Diversity Council and has been with the organization since 2014.
-As Director, Kelsea is responsible for the direction, development and management of multiple diversity initiatives and regional councils throughout the US and abroad.
+Kelsea is responsible for the direction, development and management of multiple diversity initiatives throughout the US and abroad, including the Texas Diversity Council, TriState Diversity Council, the Coalition for Racial Equity & Justice, and the Global Diversity Council.
 Kelsea provides oversight for event and business development programmers, and strives to provide staff members with the support they need to fulfill the NDC’s mission, vision, and goals to the best of their abilities.
-Kelsea assists with training and development, recruitment and selection, and operational management, in addition to coordinating event production, business development and strategic partnership opportunities, raising over $200,000+ in new corporate partnership dollars.
-Over the past several years, she has worked closely with NDC CEO and Chairman, to provide support and direction to multiple state and regional diversity councils in the US, including Ohio, Washington, Oregon, California, Colorado, and most recently in her home state of Texas.
-While serving the National Women’s Council, Kelsea was instrumental in unifying national branding efforts for our signature event series, the Women in Leadership Symposium and launched the LIFT newsletter, featuring intersectional voices advocating for gender equity in the workplace and reaching over 150,000+ readers.
-In 2018, Kelsea was tapped to assist in the launch of the Global Diversity Council, expanding the council’s global identity and international reach to include events in London, Mexico City, Toronto, Vancouver, and Dubai, among others.
-Prior to the National Diversity Council, Kelsea served in a regional managerial role with Houston based retail group AA Concepts.
-During this time, Kelsea expanded the group reach to include the introduction of 3 new retail locations and boosted revenue, being recognized as top earner throughout her tenure with the organization.
-In this role, Kelsea improved operational efficiency and gained widespread exposure to various departmental projects including: talent, sales, merchandising, inventory control, event management, customer services and financial processes.
+Kelsea assists with training and development, recruitment and selection, and operational management, in addition to coordinating event production, business development and strategic partnership opportunities.
 She is a proud graduate of Texas A&M University, where she earned her B.S. in Sociology, with a focus in philosophy and gender studies.
 Kelsea received her designation as a Certified Diversity Professional in 2017.
 She is a passionate ally for the LGBTQ+ Community and volunteers with the American Foundation for Suicide Prevention.
-She resides in Houston, Texas and is an advocate for pet adoption and animal welfare, adopting her Catahoula Leopard Dog in late 2011.
+Kelsea is an advocate for pet adoption and animal welfare and serves as the official treat distributor to her catahoula Leopard Dog, Opal.

 Cecilia Orellana-Rojas, Ph.D.